cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 #### Code changes

-1. Support Job application identity
+In the current solution, there are behaviors that need to be changed:

-2. Enhance Batch retrieval
+1. Enhance Batch retrieval

 *Support Job application identity*